edwin-19/hotdog_classifier/README.md

     - TF Dataset

 ## TODO
-- [ ] Compare sequence to tf dataset api
+- [x] Compare sequence to tf dataset api
+- [x] Write using the subclass api
 - [ ] Use keras tuner for hyperparam tuning
 - [ ] Use hiplot to visualize training
 - [ ] Convert model to tflite and port to android